Sleep and Your Health

 In the state of chronic pain, sleep deprivation and stress are two major amplifier or modifiers of your pain.
 When the scales tip towards higher pain output, often you can trace the increase back to a stress facilitator or a degradation in sleep quality.
 Restoring your sleep requires changing habits and changing habits can by very challenging.
 A dedicated effort is required, but if you fall off the wagon, don’t be discouraged!

-- Make your sleeping environment comfortable and relaxing.
-Find the right temperature for you, not too hot or cold.
-Avoid too much light and noises.
-Use eye masks and ear plugs if necessary.
+- Make your sleeping environment comfortable and relaxing – Find the right temperature for you, not too hot or cold.
+Avoid too much light and noise.
+Use eye masks and earplugs if necessary.

-- Stop using light emitting electronics 30 minutes before bed as the light reduces melatonin production that is necessary for sleep.
+- Stop using light-emitting electronics 30 minutes before bed – The light reduces melatonin production that is necessary for sleep.
 Shut off the blue light on your cell phone when the sun goes down to avoid additional blue light exposure.
+Consider using blue light blocking glasses as well.

-- Start a bedtime routine (that’s right, just like you did for your kiddos).
+- Start a bedtime routine – That’s right, just like you do/did for your kiddos!
 This could include take a warm bath, reading a book, meditating, stretching or mindful movement lessons.
 There are a number of free meditation apps on the app store that work very well.
 I like Headspace.

-- Reset your biological clock by going to sleep and wake up at the same time every day.
-Expose yourself to bright natural light when you first wake up.
+- Keep a set bedtime and wake time – Reset your biological clock by going to sleep and wake up at the same time every day.
+Try to reduce or eliminate variations to your sleep schedule.
+Expose yourself to bright natural light when you first wake up and as much as you can throughout the day.

-- Avoid caffeinated foods, drinks at least 4 hours before bed.
+- Avoid caffeine – Try to eliminate caffeinated foods and drinks for at least 4 hours before bed.
 Read the labels on foods as you would be surprised where caffeine is found.

-- Refrain from drinking alcohol or smoking for 3-4 hours before bed.
-Alcohol can increase the number of times you wake up at night and nicotine is a stimulant.
+- Reduce alcohol consumption – Refrain from drinking alcohol or smoking for 3-4 hours before bed.
+Alcohol will increase the number of times you wake up at night and nicotine is a stimulant.

 List adopted from Siengsukon, 2017